bitovi/academy/src/technology-consulting/11-understanding-business.md

 Before you can provide insightful advice, you need to fully understand the product’s purpose, functionality, and market position.
 This involves gathering relevant resources and getting hands-on experience.

 - **Identify the core purpose:** Begin by clarifying the primary problem the product is designed to solve.
 Understanding this core function ensures that all further advice stays aligned with the product’s main goal.
 For instance, if the product is a project management tool, its goal might be to simplify project tracking and enhance collaboration.
-- **Request product documentation:** Collect all available resources—feature specs, user manuals, FAQs, and other documents that explain the product’s workings.
+- **Request product documentation:** Collect all available resources — feature specs, user manuals, FAQs, and other documents that explain the product’s workings.
 These materials provide a foundation for understanding the product’s features and limitations quickly.
 - **Get hands-on experience:** Whenever possible, gain direct access to the product through demos or trial versions.
 Firsthand experience allows you to see how the product operates in practice, offering insights into its strengths and weaknesses.
 This familiarity makes it easier to engage with stakeholders and offer informed advice.
 - **Examine the product’s market position:** Research how the product fits into the broader market and what sets it apart from competitors.
 Understanding its unique selling points and why customers choose it over alternatives helps contextualize your recommendations within its competitive landscape.
 - **Analyze key features:** Focus on the product’s most important features, especially those that form its core value proposition.
 How do these features solve customer problems?
 Targeting the right features enables more precise suggestions while avoiding unnecessary complexity.